Loading

 Applying for a visa

-For help with migration agent appointments, you can use our Translating and Interpreting Service.
+For assistance with migration agent appointments, you can access our Translating and Interpreting Service.

 Meeting visa requirements

 You must meet all legal requirements before we can grant you a visa.
-This includes health, character and security criteria.
+It is important that full visa assessments are undertaken.
+This helps keep Australian communities safe and protects the integrity of Australia’s border processes.

 Extending your stay in Australia